 If you're not Paleo and you're looking for a healthy zucchini lasagna with noodles, this recipe is easily adapted!
 I include a gluten free version that uses rice noodles on our gluten free meal plans and it's quite popular!

 Here are the changes you need to make:

 1. Use 2 zucchini instead of 4

-2. Cook brown rice lasagna noodles according to package
+2. Cook brown rice lasagna noodles, or your personal favorite lasagna noodles, according to package

 3. Follow the Paleo lasagna recipe, but layer like this: